Formula Reference

 |---|---|---|---|---|

-Subsonic vs Supersonic: Why Muzzle Velocity Defines the Sound Signature
+Subsonic vs Supersonic: Why It Defines the Sound Signature

-The speed of sound in air at sea level and 20°C is approximately 343 m/s (1,125 fps).
-A bullet travelling below this threshold is subsonic; one above it is supersonic and creates a ballistic crack (a small sonic boom from the bullet's shock wave).
-This distinction matters for sound-suppressed (silenced) firearms: a suppressor reduces the muzzle blast but cannot eliminate the ballistic crack of a supersonic bullet.
-Only truly subsonic ammunition is fully suppressible to hearing-safe levels.
-The .45 ACP, designed by John Browning in 1905, fires a heavy, slow bullet deliberately kept below the speed of sound, which is one reason it is popular for suppressed applications.
-The .22 LR in subsonic loading also falls in this category.
-According to the ATF National Firearms Commerce report, suppressor registrations have more than doubled in the past decade, driven partly by increased awareness of hearing-conservation applications.
+The speed of sound at sea level and 20 degrees C is roughly 343 m/s (1,125 fps).
+A bullet below this threshold is subsonic; above it, supersonic, creating a ballistic crack, a small sonic boom from the bullet's shock wave.
+This matters for suppressed firearms: a suppressor reduces muzzle blast but cannot eliminate a supersonic bullet's ballistic crack, so only truly subsonic ammunition is fully suppressible to hearing-safe levels.
+The .45 ACP, designed by John Browning in 1905, fires a heavy, slow bullet deliberately kept below the speed of sound, one reason it remains popular for suppressed applications.
+According to the ATF National Firearms Commerce report, suppressor registrations have more than doubled in the past decade, driven partly by hearing-conservation awareness.
+Supersonic bullets also experience a sudden drag change through the transonic regime (roughly 340 to 400 m/s), which can destabilize long-range projectiles, prompting competition shooters to favour either very-high-velocity bullets that stay supersonic past the target, or heavy subsonic loads that never cross the transonic band within engagement distance.

 Muzzle Energy and Hunting Regulations

 Many hunting jurisdictions set minimum muzzle energy or calibre requirements for specific game to ensure ethical, humane harvesting.
-In the United Kingdom, the Deer Act 1991 and associated guidance specify a minimum of 2,450 J (1,700 ft·lb) for red deer and 1,356 J (1,000 ft·lb) for smaller deer species.
-In Germany, minimum energy requirements for driven hunting of wild boar start at 2,000 J at 100 metres.
-In most US states, no minimum energy is specified by law, but game management agencies recommend at least 1,500 J for medium game (deer) and over 5,000 J for large game (elk, moose).
-The UK deer hunting calibre and energy guidance outlines exactly how to look up the muzzle energy of a chosen cartridge and verify it against legal minimums.
-This calculator lets you enter any cartridge's bullet mass and muzzle velocity and immediately check whether the computed muzzle energy meets a specific regulatory threshold.
+In the UK, the Deer Act 1991 specifies a minimum of 2,450 J (1,700 ft-lb) for red deer and 1,356 J (1,000 ft-lb) for smaller species.
+In Germany, minimum energy for driven wild boar hunting starts at 2,000 J at 100 metres.
+Most US states specify no legal minimum, but game agencies recommend at least 1,500 J for medium game (deer) and over 5,000 J for large game (elk, moose).
+The UK deer hunting calibre and energy guidance outlines exactly how to check a cartridge's muzzle energy against legal minimums, and this calculator lets you enter any cartridge's bullet mass and velocity to check the computed energy against a specific threshold directly.

 Accuracy and Limitations

-This calculator computes muzzle energy and momentum at the muzzle only, using the published bullet mass and muzzle velocity.
-It does not account for velocity loss due to aerodynamic drag as the bullet travels downrange; actual kinetic energy at any distance beyond the muzzle is lower than muzzle energy.
-For external ballistics (drop, retained velocity, energy at range), a full ballistic coefficient model is required.
-Published muzzle velocities are measured at a standard test barrel length (usually 24 inches / 610 mm for rifle cartridges, 4 to 5 inches / 100 to 127 mm for pistol cartridges); actual velocity from a different barrel length differs by approximately 25 to 50 fps per inch of barrel length for rifle cartridges and 15 to 30 fps per inch for pistol cartridges.
-The speed of sound used for classification (340 m/s) is the standard value at 15°C at sea level; at higher altitudes or temperatures the actual sonic threshold changes slightly.
+This calculator computes muzzle energy and momentum at the muzzle only, using published bullet mass and muzzle velocity.
+It does not account for velocity loss from aerodynamic drag downrange, actual kinetic energy at any distance beyond the muzzle runs lower than muzzle energy, and a full ballistic coefficient model is required for drop, retained velocity, or energy at range.
+Published muzzle velocities are measured at a standard test barrel length (usually 24 inches for rifle cartridges, 4 to 5 inches for pistol cartridges); actual velocity from a different barrel length differs by roughly 25 to 50 fps per inch for rifle cartridges and 15 to 30 fps per inch for pistol cartridges.
+The speed of sound used for classification (340 m/s) is the standard value at 15 degrees C at sea level; altitude and temperature shift the actual sonic threshold slightly.
+The NIST Special Publication 330 is the authoritative reference for the standard atmospheric values used in this classification.

 Frequently Asked Questions